-By installing the Quick Remote app on your Android device or Apple iOS and then enabling the Echo skill, Alexa commands from your Echo, Echo Dot or Tap can now easily navigate your Roku menu and start playing your favorite channels.
-You can also play, pause, rewind, fast forward, or stop your favorite shows just like you would with your regular remote control.
+Quick remote was designed specifically for controlling Roku with Alexa and/or Google Assistant.
+By installing the Quick Remote app on your Android device or Apple iOS and then enabling the Alexa skill, Alexa commands from your Echo, Echo Dot or Tap can now easily navigate your Roku menu and start playing your favorite channels.
+You can play, pause, rewind, fast forward, or stop your favorite shows just like you would with your regular remote control.
 You can launch a specific channel, like Sling TV or Netflix.
 Navigating Roku’s menu by saying go left, right or select is also available.
 It can follow multiple commands at once and control multiple Roku streaming players.
 You can even ask for it to wait for your next voice command.

 “Your phone’s Wi-Fi needs to ALWAYS stay on during sleep for it to receive commands from Alexa devices and send it to your Roku.
 Also, if your phone has trouble connecting with your Roku then turn off battery optimization for this app in Android Settings > Battery Optimization”

 If you have an iPhone, enable Notifications for this app in Settings.
 Enable ‘Background App Refresh’ in Settings.
 Charge your iOS device if the remote stops working because it may delay push notifications to save battery.
 Also, try not to force-quit the app, press the home key to close it.

 Another important thing to remember is that not only does the free version of the app contain ads, only 50 commands are allowed per month.
 You can subscribe to the Full Pass version at $10 per year for unlimited commands and no ads in the app.
 That’s a small price to pay for convenience.